Long Island ER to reopen after resolving staffing shortages - NewsBreak

 WASHINGTON (AP) — The House panel investigating the Jan.
 6 U.S. Capitol insurrection has voted to pursue contempt charges against Jeffrey Clark, a former Justice Department official who refused to answer the committee’s questions — but the panel agreed to let him come back for another try.
 The committee voted...

-The omicron variant of the coronavirus has been detected in California, the Centers for Disease Control and Prevention announced Wednesday.
-The CDC said in a statement that the California Department of Public Health and the San Francisco Department of Public Health confirmed the case in a traveler who returned from South Africa on Nov.
-22 — three days before scientists in that country announced they'd detected the new variant.
+The U.S. has detected the nation's first case of the omicron variant of the coronavirus in California, the Centers for Disease Control and Prevention (CDC) said Wednesday.
+The individual is a fully vaccinated San Francisco resident who returned from South Africa on November 22, the CDC said.
+The person had mild symptoms, which are improving, and is self-quarantining.

 A tense Supreme Court hearing Wednesday over Mississippi’s 15-week abortion ban suggested the conservative-majority court is willing to place new restrictions on abortion.
 Less clear is how far the court might go in unwinding the legal regime that emerged from Roe v.
 Wade, which bars states from prohibiting abortion before a fetus is viable, typically around 24 weeks.